ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 <h1 class="slide-header">Need More Details</h1>

-Our website for Café Aurora is coming together nicely!
+Our Café Aurora website is coming together!

-We’ve added the name, a welcoming tagline, and links to the menu and customer reviews.
-But right now, the page still feels a little basic—we need some eye-catching details to make it more engaging.

-To give visitors a real taste of what makes Café Aurora special, we reach out to our friend and ask about the café’s must-try menu items.
+We've added the name, a welcoming tagline, and links to the menu and customer reviews.
+But to make it more engaging, we need eye-catching details.
+To highlight what makes Café Aurora special, we ask our friend about the café’s must-try menu items.

 Here’s their reply: